The Bankrate promise

 Recommended credit score

-You need good to excellent credit to qualify for the Amazon Prime Rewards Visa Signature Card, which means you’ll need a FICO score between 670 and 850.
+You need good or excellent credit to qualify for the Prime Visa card, which means you’ll need a FICO score between 670 and 850.

 Why should you get the Capital One Walmart Rewards Mastercard?